Gollwu/LoLManager/README.md

 The following tools are available :
 ```
-$ gulp apidoc       # Create a documentation of the REST API in the doc/ folder
 $ gulp watch        # Watch for changes and rebuild the front app
 $ gulp serve        # Launch the application and reload it when a file change.
 Rebuild the front app too
 $ gulp test         # Run the unit tests.
 Please use it